linobollansee/css-property-adjuster/README.md

 #### Input-Controls Testing

-- [x] Testing Width (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Width (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Height (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Height (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Margin (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Margin (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Padding (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Padding (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Border Radius (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Border Radius (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Box Shadow (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Box Shadow (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Background Color (using the color picker, verifying the adjustable-element and CSS code)
+- [x] Testing Background Color (using the color picker, verifying the adjustable element and CSS code)
-- [x] Testing Font Family (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Font Family (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Text Color (using the color picker, verifying the adjustable-element and CSS code)
+- [x] Testing Text Color (using the color picker, verifying the adjustable element and CSS code)
-- [x] Testing Font Size (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Font Size (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Text Align (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Text Align (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Text Shadow (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Text Shadow (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Outline (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Outline (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Outline Color (using the color picker, verifying the adjustable-element and CSS code)
+- [x] Testing Outline Color (using the color picker, verifying the adjustable element and CSS code)
-- [x] Testing Letter Spacing (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Letter Spacing (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Line Height (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Line Height (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Opacity (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Opacity (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Text Decoration (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Text Decoration (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Font Weight (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Font Weight (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Border Width (using the slider control, verifying the adjustable-element and CSS code)
+- [x] Testing Border Width (using the slider control, verifying the adjustable element and CSS code)
-- [x] Testing Border Style (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Border Style (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Border Color (using the color picker, verifying the adjustable-element and CSS code)
+- [x] Testing Border Color (using the color picker, verifying the adjustable element and CSS code)
-- [x] Testing Visibility (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Visibility (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Overflow (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Overflow (using the dropdown menu, verifying the adjustable element and CSS code)
-- [x] Testing Cursor (using the dropdown menu, verifying the adjustable-element and CSS code)
+- [x] Testing Cursor (using the dropdown menu, verifying the adjustable element and CSS code)

 #### Special-Features Testing

-- [x] Testing Randomize-input-controls (using the button, verifying the adjustable-element and CSS code)
+- [x] Testing Randomize-input-controls (using the button, verifying the adjustable element and CSS code)
 - [x] Testing Sort Alphabetically (using the checkbox, verifying the CSS code ordering)
 - [x] Testing Copy to Clipboard (using the button, verifying the Clipboard content and JavaScript alert)